twolfson/nine-track/README.md

 ## Examples
 ### Proxy server with subpath
-`eight-track` can talk to servers that are behind a specific path
+`nine-track` can talk to servers that are behind a specific path

 ```js
 // Start up a server that echoes our path